htmldoug/Farkle/README.md

 Implementing a Player
 ---------------------
-Create a class that implements Player.
-Optionally extend AbstractPlayer for a nice toString.
+Create a class that extends AbstractPlayer, or implement Player and provide your own toString.

 Submitting a Player
 -------------------